cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

     ./run.sh
     ```

-Once the script finishes OK, the sandbox is built successfully.
+    Once the script finishes without error, the sandbox is built successfully.

 ## Connect to the database